Tangut numerals

-Tangut numerals are characters used to denote numbers in the Tangut script, which was used for writing the Tangut language under the Western Xia regime (1038–1227) and during the subsequent Yuan dynasty (1271–1368).
+Tangut numerals are words and characters used to denote numbers in the Tangut language during the Western Xia regime (1038–1227) and during the subsequent Yuan dynasty (1271–1368).

 Tangut numerals are written in the same format as Chinese numerals.
 There is an ordinary set of digits that is used for writing numbers within Tangut text (for example, chapter numbers and dates) in manuscripts and printed books, as well as for engraving on monumental inscriptions on stone.
 There are also two additional sets of number characters used for special purposes.
 Page numbers in printed books dating from the Western Xia period and the Yuan dynasty are often written using Chinese numerals.

 The latest surviving example of Tangut numerals occur on the Tangut dharani pillars which were erected in Baoding on the 10th month of the 15th year of the Hongzhi era of the Ming dynasty, which corresponds to 1502.

 Cardinal numbers

 The characters used to write ordinary cardinal numbers are listed below.
 There are two different words for "ten": *gha is the normal word, but *sha is sometimes used, especially for the number of days in dates, e.g. (gha lhi sha ny) "10th day of the 10th month".

 Multiple-digit numbers are constructed using a similar method to that for Chinese and Japanese numerals.